wolthers/SpriteClip.js/README.md

 Events:
 -----------
 Each instance HAS an eventdispatcher attached instead of BEING an eventdispatcher.
 This means that you subscribe to the instance's events through it's $dispatcher property.
-The $dispatcher is nothing but a dummy jQuery element which we use because jQuery's event system works really well with methods like .on(), .off(), .trigger() and .triggerHandler()
+The $dispatcher is nothing but a dummy jQuery element that isn't attached to the DOM, which we use because jQuery has a great event system built in with methods like .on(), .off(), .trigger() and .triggerHandler()

 	//Events that can be subscribed to are ENTER_FRAME, STOPPED or PLAYING clip.$dispatcher.on(SpriteClipEvent.ENTER_FRAME, function() {